wragge/trove-parliament-pressreleases/README.md

 It looks like the earlier documents have been OCRd and the results are quite variable.
 If you follow the `source_url` link you should be able to view a PDF version for comparison.

+It also seems that some documents only have a PDF version and not any OCRd text.
+These documents will be ignored by the `save_texts()` function, so you might end up with fewer texts than records.

 The copyright statement attached to each record in Trove reads:

 > Copyright remains with the copyright holder.
 Contact the Australian Copyright Council for further information on your rights and responsibilities.